cloudnativetrainings/container-fundamentals/15_logs/README.md

 ## Globally customize the log-driver

+>**IMPORTANT**: Be aware that below configuration will not work on the codespaces lab environment

-You can costumize the log-driver in the file `/etc/docker/daemon.json` via these options:
+If you want to update log-driver setting for all containers in the system, you can costumize the log-driver in the file `/etc/docker/daemon.json` via these options:

 ```json
 {